How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 Hold up, let’s get one thing clear right off the bat: There are no hidden “secrets” to nailing a pitch.

-There are, however, plenty of practical, concrete, and actionable tips you can quickly learn to impress studio executives, sell your show, and get it seen my millions.
+There are, however, plenty of practical, concrete, and actionable tips you can quickly learn to impress studio executives and decision-makers, sell your show, and get it seen my millions.

 That’s the goal, right?